Boston Harbor Kayak Rentals from the Mystic River or Kendall Square

 Ever wanted to kayak on Boston Harbor?
-Experienced paddlers can now rent from our location in Kendall Square, Cambridge, and venture out onto Boston Harbor!
-And best of all, this unprecedented opportunity is now T-accessible via the Red Line.
+Experienced paddlers can now rent from our locations in Kendall Square, Cambridge, and Somerville, Blessing of the Bay Boathouse.
+Venture out onto Boston Harbor!
+Both of these locations are T-accessible via the Red or Orange Line.

 Paddlers with appropriate skills and equipment (see right for details) are welcome to paddle through the locks and onto Boston Harbor.
 Rent by the hour according to our regular rental rates, or — if you’re camping on the Harbor Islands — rent by the day according to our off-site rental rates.

 Paddlers should be prepared to paddle in an ocean environment, which includes the potential for high winds; steep, short-period waves; fast-moving and potentially heavy boat traffic; large boat wakes; fog or reduced visibility; and lightning.
 The potential for more challenging conditions increases dramatically beyond Fort Independence (Castle Island), and paddlers should be prepared for large waves and currents in excess of 2 knots.